 A pre-med advising program designed to maximize your candidacy for admission to medical schools and graduate programs in health care professions.

-RIT’s premedical and health professions advising program provides personalized academic advising to help you become an exceptional candidate for admission into medical and dental schools, and into graduate programs in health care professions including:
+RIT’s premedical and health professions advising program provides collaborative advising to help you become a strong candidate for admission into medical and dental schools, and into graduate programs in health care professions including:

 Doctoral programs in medicine (MD/DO), dentistry (DDS/DSM), pharmacy (PharmD), physical therapy (DPT), optometry (OD), podiatry (DPM), chiropractic (DC), and occupational therapy (OTD).